Torres Strait Bêche-de-mer and Trochus fisheries

 Stock status determination

-A small catch of trochus was reported in 2018 (around 0.04 t).
-It is also likely that there were small amounts of unreported catch in previous years (AFMA, 2018, pers. comm.).
-Given the uncertain biomass status, it is unclear what level of catch is sustainable.
-However, it is unlikely that 0.04 t would have a measurable impact on biomass.
+No catch of trochus was reported in 2019.
 As a result, the stock is classified as not subject to overfishing.
 Given the long history of fishing for trochus in Torres Strait (pre-European settlement; DPIE 1994), the unfished biomass is unknown.
-Furthermore, although the results of the 2009 survey suggested that trochus densities were similar to unfished stocks in other south Pacific locations, the very low precision of the results means that the biomass status of trochus remains uncertain.
+Furthermore, although the results of the 2009 survey suggested that trochus densities were similar to unfished stocks in other South Pacific locations, the very low precision of the results means that the biomass status of trochus remains uncertain.

 19.3 Economic status